gtxaspec/wz_flash-helper/docs/README_backup.md

 ### Backup OpenIPC partitions
 Similar to Stock partitions, OpenIPC partitions can be backed up with the above steps.
 OpenIPC partition backup images would be under the `wz_flash-helper/backup/openipc` directory.

+### Backup wzmini partitions
+Similar to Stock partitions, wzmini partitions can be backed up with the above steps. wzmini partition backup images would be under the `wz_flash-helper/backup/wzmini` directory.

 -----

 **ℹ️ Notes:**